 [Section 9 amended by No. 48 of 1990 s.
 6; No. 55 of 2004 s.
 119.]

-10. Assignment and sub-leasing
+10. Tenant’s right to assign lease, landlord’s consent to assignment or sub-lease etc.

 (1) Notwithstanding any other written law, a retail shop lease shall be taken to grant to the tenant a right to assign the lease, subject only to a right of the landlord to withhold consent to an assignment on reasonable grounds.

 (2) Where a tenant under a retail shop lease has in writing requested the landlord to consent to —